Fiesta Modes

 Explainer

-Modes in Fiesta refer to the different primary options users can select in the event.
-These include two different types: Capture Modes and Other Modes.
-Multiple options can be selected from either Modes list, however at least one Capture Mode must be selected for the event to run.
+In Fiesta, Modes are the different experiences or interactions for guests that you can enable in an event.
+These are grouped into two categories: Capture Modes and Other Modes.
+At least one Capture Mode must be enabled for an event to run.

 Back to top